 Talk to your parents slowly to reassure them

-If you speak to quickly your parents may miss bits of what you have said and get confused, which will not make them enjoy the experience.
+If you speak too quickly, your parents may miss bits of what you have said and get confused, which will not make them enjoy the experience.

 Check the water temperature